 Uniform Regulation Why?
 Footwear Must be closed toe, have a back and laces tied, Velcro straps or be a slip on.
 Elevated Heels, flip-flops, canvas shoes, or training shoes.
 Standards of professional dress Footwear must be completely black and not have decorative features.
 Skirts and shorts Should be worn modestly above the knee.
 Skirts should not be 'customised' to reduce length.
 To model appropriateness and respectability.
 Trousers Must be straight legged (full length only, as 3/4 pants are not acceptable) and coloured black.
 Denim or tight fitting trousers are unacceptable.
 Appropriate to facilitate active lifestyle and remain neutral with regards to fashionable trends.
 All uniform Must be BISP merchandise (unless exempt).
 Uniform must fit appropriately, not too loose or too tight.
 To promote uniformity of appearance.
 Uniform is fit for purpose and fit for appearance.
-Hygiene Students should appear neat and presentable, and should be conscious of hygiene.
-Health and hygiene of self and others.
-Hair Hair should be of natural colour(s) and be styled moderately.
-Long hair must be worn neatly off the face.
-Professional standards Students should be clean-shaven on all occasions.
-Earrings/Piercings Must be discreet and not invite comment.
-Large stones, large loops or hanging earrings are not allowed.
-The number of earrings in each ear should be conservative.
-Professional standards Visible body piercings (including face piercings in tongue and nose) are not permitted.
-Necklace One discreet, plain necklace is allowed.
-Professional standards Bracelet/Anklet One bracelet and one anklet on each wrist/ankle are allowed.
-Professional standards Rings One simple band ring on each hand is allowed.
-Professional standards
+Hygiene Students should appear neat and presentable, and should be conscious of hygieneygiene

-Makeup and nail varnish Any use of makeup should be minimal.
+Rings One simple band ring on each hand is allowed.
+Professional standards Makeup and nail varnish Any use of makeup should be minimal.
 Nail varnish should be discreet and not invite comment.
 Professional standards Tattoos Visible tattoos are not permitted.
 Professional standards Headphones/Earphones Headphones and/or earphones are a necessary item to enable effective learning at the discretion of the teacher.
 They should not be worn around school during social times or without permission.
 Safety and to enable social interaction Mobile Phones Not seen or heard without permission from a teacher between 7.45am until the end of school.
 Online safety and social interaction